z4kn4fein/cpp-semver/README.md

     remote = "https://github.com/z4kn4fein/cpp-semver.git",
     tag = "<cpp-semver-version>"
    )
    ```

-   and include cpp-semver to your dependency list.
-Example is given below:
+   Then, you can add `cpp-semver` to your dependency list:
    ```
    cc_library(
     name = "example-library",